104 investors |

 Raising Capital for Your Biotech Startup?
 Here’s What You Need to Know.

-Raising money for a biotech startup isn’t exactly like fundraising for SaaS or AI.
+Seeking investment for a biotech startup isn’t exactly like fundraising for SaaS or AI.
 If you’ve made it past a seed round already, you’re likely familiar with the necessity for massive capital upfront, long development timelines, and high regulatory risk.
-Investors are well aware of this—and they’re looking for startups with strong science, clear commercialization pathways, and a team that can execute over the long haul.
+Biotech venture capital firms are well aware of this—and they’re looking for startups with strong science, clear commercialization pathways, and a team that can execute over the long haul.

 Unlike traditional tech startups that can pivot quickly, biotech is a commitment.
 If you’re aiming to find a lead investor for your startup, you need to prove that your startup is positioned to make it through preclinical, clinical, and regulatory hurdles.